currinjs/CurrinJS/aio/content/guide/upgrade.md

 <div class="l-sub-section">

 The [AngularJS 1.x type definitions](https://www.npmjs.com/package/@types/angular)
-you installed are not officially maintained by the Angular team, but are quite comprehensive.
+you installed are not officially maintained by the Currin team, but are quite comprehensive.
 It is possible to make an AngularJS 1.x application fully type-annotated with the help of these definitions.